Official Glen Cove Chamber of Commerce By-Laws

 Section 2.
 Funds

 All money paid to the Chamber shall be placed in the general operating fund after review and approval by the Treasurer.
-Excess funds unused from the current year’s budget will be placed in a reserve account.

 Section 3.
 Disbursements

 Upon approval of the Budget, the Treasurer is authorized to make disbursements on accounts and expenses provided for in the Budget and previously authorized, without additional approval of the Board of Directors.
-Disbursements shall be made by check.

 Section 4.
 Fiscal Year